tuhusova/todo-app/README.md

 mark them as done, and stay focused on what matters.
 Designed with a clean UI, responsive layout, and smooth interactions.

-We believe tools should be simple, clear, and helpful — no clutter, no distractions, just a neat list that helps you get things done.
+Keep your tasks clear and organized — no clutter, no distractions, just a neat list that helps you get things done.

 Plan your day and enjoy the satisfaction of checking tasks off.